top of page

 Facilitators:

-Presented by the Neighbors United Education Taskforce, a coalition of organizations working to support Idahoans with a refugee background in their education and learning.
+Presented by the Neighbors United Education Committee, a coalition of organizations working to support Idahoans with a refugee background in their education and learning.
+Workshops always include a personal story from someone with a refugee or immigrant background.
+Depending on the topic and organization, we bring in additional facilitators with specialized expertise.

 "This is our school's first year with an English Learner program, and we were not prepared for the reality of being an 'EL school'.
 The New Americans in the Classroom workshop came at just the right time, helping us understand the background of as well as the challenges and barriers our EL students encounter.
 In all my years as an educator and administrator, this is the most engaging and meaningful workshop I have attended, and I know I speak for the others in attendance as well.
 We hope we can have Neighbors United return for more professional development soon!"